 This is a problem for a few reasons:

 It runs up your energy bill (because turning on an air conditioner requires more energy)

 What we recommend: Get a trustworthy AC company to do a heat load calculation to make sure your air conditioner isn’t oversized.
 Many HVAC companies also provide airflow and whole house evaluations to make honest assessments on issues involving airflow and poorly installed systems.

-Considering short cycling involves your compressor (the mechanical heart of your entire system).
-We highly recommend contacting a trusted professional who can clearly diagnose and solve the problem before bigger and more expensive issues occur.
+Considering that short cycling involves your compressor and compressor coils (the mechanical heart of your entire system), we highly recommend contacting a trusted professional who can clearly diagnose and solve the problem before bigger and more expensive issues occur.

 If you are: